MK-Scribe/the_70_books/README.md

 Are these the 70 hidden books of IV Ezra 14:46?
 [A repo based on a Reddit discussion](https://www.reddit.com/r/trueearthscience/comments/1bicrij/are_these_the_70_hidden_books_of_iv_ezra_1446/) [source?](https://web.archive.org/web/20221116184359/https://orthodoxessenejudaism.wordpress.com/2016/04/25/the-70-apocrypha-books-of-ezra/comment-page-1/).

+For those who are passing by looking for properly formatted texts to use in various purposes, use discression.
+These texts are a mixture of many books, some of which cannot be traced back further than the apostles.
+The purpose of this list of works is twofold:

+1. 1 John 4:1 - Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world.
+2. Find authentic books that might be burried in with all the literature of our world.

+With that in mind, let us remember a point from Enoch and Ecclesiastes:

+1. Enoch 98:15 - Woe to you who write down lying and godless words; for they write down their lies that men may hear them and act godlessly towards (their) 16 neighbour.
+Therefore they shall have no peace but die a sudden death.
+2. Ecclesiastes 12:12 - And further, by these, my son, be admonished: of making many books there is no end; and much study is a weariness of the flesh.

+This search has already been fruitful.
+For example, the Book of Gad and the Book of Nathan are now in this pile of resources.
+The **Book of Gad the Seer** was recently discovered among the **Black Jews of Cochin, India**.
+This ancient manuscript, believed to contain the writings of the biblical prophet Gad, has been preserved by this Jewish community.
+It has since been translated and published, offering new insights into this previously lost text.
+These seem quite authentic.
+For those more interested in genuine lost scriptures, finds like these help to broaden our knowledge.
+For those who value shrewdness and understanding the nature of false prophets, so as to have awareness against them, the spurious books are also here for perusal.

+## The Books Listed in the original post / website:
 1. [Book of the Words of Adam and Eve (Life of Adam and Eve)](https://github.com/LeoBlanchette/the_70_books/tree/main/copied_texts/adam-and-eve)
 3. [Book of the Visions of Enoch (2 Enoch)](https://github.com/LeoBlanchette/the_70_books/tree/main/copied_texts/2-enoch)
 5. [Book of the Words of Enoch the Prophet (1 Enoch)](https://github.com/LeoBlanchette/the_70_books/tree/main/copied_texts/1-enoch)